 Eligibility for Ohio Works First

-To get this assistance you must be:
+To get cash assistance, you must be:

 - A resident of Ohio